 The first step of the day was rolling and kneading the tea leaves.
 We worked in 2 teams with 4 members.
 We wrapped the leaves with a cloth and kneaded them to release the moisture.
 The 4 of each team took turns to squeeze and press the “tea leaf ball” by hand using all our strength.
 Each team had a different rolling style, so we would have 2 kinds of finished products with different tastes.

-“Knead it with all your heart, and the tea will taste better!” the instructor said.
+“Knead it with all your heart, so the tea will taste better!” the instructor said.

 We rolled, squeezed, and pressed for more than an hour…I was so not used to doing this kind of work.
 By the time this process was finished, I was drenched in sweat, and my hands got so numb!